riot/riot.github.io/documentation.md

 <button onclick={ this[props.myfunc] }>Reset</button>
 ```

-Event handlers do not update components so you might combine them with a `this.update()` call:
+Event handlers do not update components, so you might combine them with a `this.update()` call:

 ```html
 <login>